Panaghoy sa Suba

-Panaghoy sa Suba (The Call of the River or The Cry of the River; Ang Panaghoy ng Suba), is a 2004 Visayan language film produced and directed by Cesar Montano, who also played the lead role.
-Panaghoy sa Suba is an historical romance drama about a love triangle which takes place during the Second World War.
+Panaghoy sa Suba (The Call of the River or The Cry of the River; Ang Panaghoy ng Suba), is a 2004 Visayan language film written, co-produced and directed by Cesar Montano.
+The film stars Montano, Juliana Palermo and Jacky Woo.
+Panaghoy sa Suba is a historical romance drama about a love triangle which takes place during the Second World War.
 Its themes concern Filipino nationalism and the legacies of colonialism.

 Plot

 The story is set in Bohol, Central Visayas during World War II before, during, and immediately after, the Japanese Occupation of the Philippines.

 Duroy (Cesar Montano) is a banca operator who falls in love with Iset (Juliana Palermo), the most bewitching girl in her village.
 Iset is an obedient child whose father and materialistic aunt hope that she will marry the American businessman who employs her and thereby achieve wealth and status.
 The resident American businessman, John Smith (played by Philip Anthony), is an abusive, rude and stingy landowner.
 He notices Iset's beauty but sees her as a potential mistress rather than a future wife.
 Islet loves Duroy but obeys her parents.

 Ibô (Reiven Bulado), Duroy's brother, is also smitten with Iset.
 As Duroy adores his family and does not want to get in his brother's way, he stops courting Iset.
 Duroy is devoted to his family, his mother (Daria Ramirez), Ibô and his sister, Bikay (multi-awarded former child star Rebecca Lusterio).
 Heartbroken after her husband leaves for an American woman and ill, Duroy's mother dies when they run out of money to purchase her medicine.
 John Smith sees Ibo talking with Iset at the warehouse and shoots him on the spot.
 Duroy vows revenge.

 When the Japanese invasion begins, many men of the village flee into the mountains to become guerillas.
 The women and children stay, along with an American priest.
 John Smith is drafted into the American army and leaves.
 The Japanese commander who arrives notices Iset but does not attack her as many Japanese military personnel did elsewhere in the Philippines during the war.
 With the Japanese now in power Iset's aunt wants her to marry the officer.

 Several years pass before Duroy and his men launch an attack against the Japanese garrison.
 The Japanese responded by killing the priest and taking hostages.
 In 1945, a group of Filipino and American troops arrive to help the Boholano guerrilla force defeat the Japanese troops.
 Duroy kills the Japanese commander after a long man-against-man battle.

 John Smith (mockingly dubbed "White Balls" by Duroy and his friends) returns after the war expecting life to continue as it was before the Japanese invasion.
 Duroy attacks him but after beating Smith and thoroughly humiliating him tells Smith that he isn't worth killing him.
 Iset refuses John Smith's clumsy offer to renew their relationship and chooses Duroy.